-50. Article 152 of the Malaysian Constitution states that Malay shall be the national language provided that a) no person shall be prohibited or prevented from using (other than for official purposes) or from teaching or learning any other language.
+50. Article 152 of the Malaysian Constitution states that Malay shall be the national language provided that a) no person shall be prohibited or prevented from using (other than for official purposes) or from teaching or learning any other language:

-b) Nothing in this clause shall prejudice the right of the Federal Government or any State Government to preserve and sustain the use and study of the language of any other community in the Federation.

-Article 153 relates to the special powers of the Malays and empowers the King to ensure reservation of seats to Malays in public service, scholarship, education or training facilities and licences for the operation of trade or business.
+b) Nothing in this clause shall prejudice the right of the Federal Government or any State Government to preserve and sustain the use and study of the language of any other community in the empowers the King to ensure reservation of seats to Malays in public service, scholarship, education or training facilities and licences for the operation of trade or business.
 Article 181 relates to the prerogatives, powers and jurisdiction of rulers.